MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 1. At the bottom of the window, notice the commands to change page, navigate backwards or forwards between pages, or to exit full screen mode.

-1. Select the left icon to exit full screen mode.
+1. Select the right icon to exit full screen mode.

      ![Picture 91](Linked_image_Files/07-design-report-in-power-bi-desktop_image71.png)